The settlement of Blanz, Planz, Plantz and Pflanz in the region of the Palatinate (Pfalz)

 Blanz Blantz Planz Plantz Pflanz Pflantz

-One resaon for different spelling is carelessness in writing the documents.
-There are also differences in dialect.
-Sometimes they changed because of the development of the German language and sometimes they wanted to standardize language (see: Planz to Pflanz which means plant(er)).
-Their was a rule in spelling to write a hard sound after a consonant (Planz: Plantz).
+after a consonant (Planz: Plantz).
 This change is seen in some documents.
 After the letter "n" there followed instead of a "z" a "tz" (Plantz).
-Only in the last hundred years, has spelling been consistant within the same city.
+Only in the last hundred years,

 The different spellings nowadays, I believe, have no importance to the over-all Blanz, Plantz, Pflantz-family.
-To understand the settlement of the Plantz-families in the Palatinate, I have to explain the history of the Palatinate settlement in detail.
+To understand the settlement of the Plantz-families in the Palatinate, I have to

 The Palatinate as a region of settlement